Communities Putting Prevention to Work

 - Increase availability or utilization of safe places to be physically active.

 - Partners that represent various sectors vital to a community’s design and its health, including government, urban planning, parks and recreation, agriculture, health care, schools, businesses, grass-roots community- and faith-based organizations.

 - Health Campaigns to raise awareness about issues impacting nutrition and physical activity.

 - Trainings for communities to effectively advocate for local, county and state policies that result in environments where people can eat healthy foods and be physically active.

 - Grants to communities and schools interested in laying the groundwork to become model places to live, work and play.
-This initiative will be an expansion of the Model Communities program that is currently supported by funds from the Action Communities for Health, Innovation, and EnVironmental changE ACHIEVE initiative of the National Association of County and City Health Officials (NACCHO) (sponsored by the Centers for Disease Control and Prevention).
+This initiative was be an expansion of the Model Communities program that was currently supported by funds from the Action Communities for Health, Innovation, and EnVironmental changE ACHIEVE initiative of the National Association of County and City Health Officials (NACCHO) (sponsored by the Centers for Disease Control and Prevention).

 Related Fact Sheets